 - Although no graphics and only moderate mathematical experience is required for this course, programming competency is assuredly required, and there is no guarantee of technical support on your given platform or machine.
 Programming projects may take a considerable amount of time.
 Plan carefully to complete assignments in a timely manner. - Except for the first day of classes, attendance will not be taken.
+It is your responsibility to keep up with course material, deadlines, and test dates. - You are expected to take notes during lectures.
+Slides are not a substitute for notes.
+They are just meant to serve as a visual aid for explaining content. - Only one late programming assignment will be accepted over the course of the semester.
+(See below).
+All other assignments will receive a 0 if turned in late.
+In my experience, this helps keeps students on track throughout the semester. - You may turn in a single programming assignment late or redo a single programming assignment if you are unhappy with your grade.
+The idea is that you can use this one "credit" if you get sick or have an emergency.
+Assignment just needs to be turned in by the last day of classes (May 1).
+Please indicate on your assignment that you want to use your late credit.

-It is your responsibility to keep up with course material, deadlines, and test dates. - Late assignments will receive a penalty of 15 points/day. - Missed tests can be made-up only under extreme conditions (medical, family reasons) that keep you away from school for an extended period.
-Proof of extenuating circumstances must be provided (doctor's note, prescription, etc.).
-Professor must be notified prior to exam for a make-up test to be given.
-Tests can be taken in advance if you have a scheduling conflict for a job/internship interview. - Academic integrity is expected on all coursework.
+- If you are not able to attend class on the day a homework assignment is physically due, scan your work, and upload on Canvas as your submission.
+If you keep detailed, quality notes in a bound notebook throughout the semester, you may turn this in after the last class as replacement for your lowest homework assignment grade. - Missed tests can be made-up only under extreme conditions (medical, family reasons) that keep you away from school for an extended period.
+Professor must be notified prior to exam for a make-up test to be given or you must bring in proof of extenuating circumstances (doctor's note, prescription, etc.).
+Tests can be taken in advance if you have a scheduling conflict for a job/internship interview. - Do not come to class or office hours if you are sick.
+Stay home and recover.
+You can ask questions through e-mail during this time.
+If you have a documented medical reason for missing a large portion of the semester, we can come up with a plan for making up missed work. - Academic integrity is expected on all coursework.
 Evidence of copying or sharing work on assignments will result in a zero for the assignment and will be reported to the university.
 The university may or may not decide to take further action. - This syllabus is subject to change with reasonable notice.